Grilled Skirt Steak

 • Use a meat thermometer.
 That way, your skirt steak will be perfect every time!

-• How to store leftover steak: Store leftover steak in a food-safe container in the refrigerator.
+• How to store leftover steak: Store leftovers in a food-safe airtight container in the refrigerator.

 • How to serve leftover steak: Let leftover sliced steak come to room temperature before eating it.
 Heating it in the microwave will make it tough.
 You may give it a quick sear in a pan over high heat.